mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
-1. **The Real Story:** He actually is a Blackwood bastard—the son of Aldric Blackwood (Corvus's uncle, now dead).
+1. **The Real Story:** He actually is a Blackwood bastard—the illegitimate son of a fallen Blackwood lord (now dead).
 He has proof but doesn't want it known.
 2. **The Syndicate Job:** He's being pressured to do something that crosses his lines.
 He's looking for a way out.
 3. **The Aethorian Debt:** He owes his life to an Aethorian noblewoman.
 She's calling in the favor.
 It might mean war.
 4. **The Cargo:** He's currently carrying something he shouldn't have looked at.
 It's dangerous.
 He doesn't know who to sell it to.